The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Introduction

-In this paper, we conduct a comprehensive investigation of the zero-shot generalization during instruction tuning and attempt to answer some critical questions: In instruction tuning, i) \emph{when does zero-shot generalization occur?} ii) \emph{How can we more accurately understand the role of data in zero-shot generalization?} iii) \emph{How can we effectively promote zero-shot generalization?}
+In this paper, we conduct a comprehensive investigation of the zero-shot generalization during instruction tuning and attempt to answer some critical questions: In instruction tuning, i) \emph{when does zero-shot generalization occur?} ii) \emph{how can we more accurately understand the role of data in zero-shot generalization?} iii) \emph{how can we effectively improve zero-shot generalization?}

-To answer the first research question, we attempt to pinpoint the timing of zero-shot generalization during instruction tuning in.
-In line with existing works~\cite{chen2023alpagasus,gudibande2023false,zhao2024long,zhou2024lima}, we discover that zero-shot generalization occurs extremely early regardless of the metrics we apply for measurement.
-This indicates that LLM's instruction-following ability could be unlocked by leveraging merely a few sample training data.
-In addition, we find loss as a stable and fair indicator of zero-shot generalization during our measurement. (\Cref{section2})
+To answer the first research question, we attempt to pinpoint the timing of zero-shot generalization during instruction tuning.
+We find that significant generalization occurs after training on just 160 examples, demonstrating that instruction-following capabilities can be unlocked with minimal data, similar to existing works~\citep{chen2023alpagasus,gudibande2023false,zhao2024long,zhou2024lima} but we provide a more granular analysis.
+Our analysis shows that loss serves as a more reliable indicator of zero-shot generalization compared to traditional evaluation metrics like ROUGE and Exact-Match. (\Cref{section2})

+For the second question, we track LLaMA-2-7B's loss on 255 unseen test tasks while instruction-tuning on 1,600 training tasks.
+We find that simply reordering training data produces diverse test loss patterns—from sudden improvements to gradual changes or fluctuations.
+This indicates that while the model can achieve rapid generalization under certain conditions, it may also show delayed generalization or fail to generalize depending on the training data arrangement.
+More importantly, these observations indicate that the timing of exposure to certain training examples may greatly facilitate generalization on unseen tasks, highlighting the crucial role of data arrangement in effective instruction tuning.